Online Training Opportunities

 Perinatal Bereavement Skills Training

 Share's online bereavement training courses offer targeted education and essential resources to enable caregivers to provide the best standard of care to their families who have experienced the loss of a baby.
-These courses are ideal for the caregiver, medical professional, counselor or parent advocate who is seeking additional education or resources for the families they serve.
+These courses are ideal for the caregiver, medical professional, counselor, or parent advocate who is seeking additional education or resources for the families they serve.

-Complications in Grief When a Baby Dies Presented by Justine Froelker, MEd, LPC, Certified Daring Way Facilitator & Stephen Mitchell, MDiv, PhD, LPC, LMFT
+~Complications in Grief When a Baby Dies Presented by Justine Froelker, MEd, LPC, Certified Daring Way Facilitator & Stephen Mitchell, MDiv, PhD, LPC, LMFT

-Honoring the Cultures of African Americans and Hispanics in Perinatal Bereavement
+~Honoring the Cultures of African Americans and Hispanics in Perinatal Bereavement

-Presented by Teresa Brassfield, MSN, Joyce West, MSW and Silvia Bowman, MBA
+Presented by Teresa Brassfield, MSN, Joyce West, MSW, and Silvia Bowman, MBA

 To provide optimal care when working with families experiencing perinatal loss, providers must honor their cultural and spiritual values.
 Brassfield and West will explore underlying issues that affect the African American population, as well as how to deliver culturally competent care.
 Bowman will raise awareness about the important values and traditions of the Hispanic population and how they typically cope with loss.

-Supporting Pregnancy Loss in the Emergency Department
+~Supporting Pregnancy Loss in the Emergency Department

-Presented by Patti Budnik, BSN, CPLC, Debbie Cochran, BSN, MA, CPLC and Nancy Spargo, AM, LCSW
+Presented by Patti Budnik, BSN, CPLC; Debbie Cochran, BSN, MA, CPLC; and Nancy Spargo, AM, LCSW

-Developing a Sustainable Bereavement Care Program
+~Developing a Sustainable Bereavement Care Program

-Presented by Debbie Cochran, BSN, MA, CPLC and Gayle Unverferth, RN
+Presented by Debbie Cochran, BSN, MA, CPLC, and Gayle Unverferth, RN

-Support Groups in Perinatal Bereavement Presented by: Rose Carlson, BS and Jessica Vogler, PLPC
+~Support Groups in Perinatal Bereavement Presented by: Rose Carlson, BS, and Jessica Vogler, PLPC

 A peer support group can be an integral part of parents’ healing and learning to cope with the death of their baby.
 This workshop explores the role of the facilitator, ways to create a welcoming environment, how to encourage effective group discussions, how to handle challenges and difficult situations, and ways to keep members engaged in the group.
-Carlson and Vogler will also discuss pregnancy after loss support groups as well as explain the differences between open versus closed groups.
+Carlson and Vogler will also discuss pregnancy-after-loss support groups as well as explain the differences between open versus closed groups.

-Caring for Grieving Children
+~Caring for Grieving Children

-Presented by Lacey Prater, MSW, LCSW and Meredith Lehman, MEd., PLPC, CCLS
+Presented by Lacey Prater, MSW, LCSW, and Meredith Lehman, MEd., PLPC, CCLS

 Research validates that surviving siblings are not only affected by the loss of their brother or sister, but also by the potential changes in the relationship with their parents.
 This workshop will present theories relevant to perinatal grief and children, teach skills needed when working with grieving children and ways to assess when additional support is needed

-Trauma Informed Care for Perinatal Bereavement
+~Trauma-Informed Care for Perinatal Bereavement

 Presented by Nancy Spargo, AM, LCSW

 The loss of a desired pregnancy can be a traumatic event for families affected.
 Using a trauma lens when caring for families can improve outcomes.
-In this session, Spargo introduces the basics of trauma: Facts about trauma, it’s impact, the tenets of traumatic grief, the impact of trauma informed care and tips for providers.
+In this session, Spargo introduces the basics of trauma: Facts about trauma, its impact, the tenets of traumatic grief, the impact of trauma-informed care, and tips for providers.

-New Training!
+Free Training!
 Perinatal Loss: Providing Support in the Funeral Home

 As a professional in funeral planning, you have undoubtedly met many grief stricken parents who are beside themselves with pain, anger, and disbelief over the death of their baby.
 Whether the baby died during pregnancy, at birth, or in the first few months of life, the loss is profound and many decisions need to be made in a short amount of time.
 Share is here to help you best serve your families with our educational trainings and our available family resources.